Pathfinder races and ancestries list 2022

 Pathfinder Gnome

-The Pathfinder Gnome race originates in what Paizo’s universe calls “the First World”: the realm of the Fey – and their Fey heritage gives Pathfinder 2e Gnomes distinctive traits like “bizarre reasoning, eccentricity, obsessive tendencies, and what some see as naivete”, according to the core book.
+The Pathfinder Gnome race originates in what Paizo’s universe calls “the First World”: the realm of the Fey – and their Fey heritage gives Pathfinder 2e Gnomes distinctive traits like “bizarre reasoning, eccentricity, obsessive tendencies, and what some see as naivete”, according to the Core Rulebook.

 them to be particularly expressive in their emotions”.

-Tragically, though, Gnomes must “constantly wander both mentally and physically”, forever seeking new knowledge and experience – or be struck by The Bleaching: a sickness that drains the colour from Gnomes’ vibrant hair and skin, and “plunges those affected into states of deep depression that eventually claim their lives”.
+Tragically, though, Gnomes must “constantly wander both mentally and physically”, forever seeking new knowledge and experience – or be struck by The Bleaching: a sickness that drains the color from Gnomes’ vibrant hair and skin, and “plunges those affected into states of deep depression that eventually claim their lives”.

 The core Pathfinder Gnome stats are: